mineiros-io/terraform-aws-s3-bucket/README.md

 Specifies ACLs to force on new objects for cross account access.
 Default is `["bucket-owner-full-control"]`.

+##### Cloudfront Origin Access Identity Access
+- **`create_origin_access_identity`**: *(Optional `bool`)*
+Specifies whether to create and origin access identity and grant it access to read from the bucket.
+This can be used to grant a cloudfront distribution access to bucket objects when specifying this bucket as an origin. **Attention:** Objects shared that way need to be owned by the account the bucket belongs to and can not be owned be other accounts (e.g. when uploaded through cross-account-access).
+Default is `false` (disabled).

 #### [`cors_rule`](#bucket-configuration) Object Attributes
 - **`allowed_headers`**: *(Optional `list(string)`)*
 Specifies which headers are allowed.